NVIDIA/NeMo-Guardrails/docs/user_guide/server-guide.md

 # Server Guide

-The NeMo Guardrails toolkit enables you to create guardrails configurations and deploy them in a scalable and secure way using a **guardrails server** and an **actions server**.
+The NeMo Guardrails toolkit enables you to create guardrails configurations and deploy them scalable and securely using a **guardrails server** and an **actions server**.

 ## Guardrails Server

 The Guardrails Server loads a predefined set of guardrails configurations at startup and exposes an HTTP API to use them.
-The server is developed using [FastAPI](https://fastapi.tiangolo.com/) and the interface is based on the [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) project.
+The server uses [FastAPI](https://fastapi.tiangolo.com/), and the interface is based on the [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) project.
 This server is best suited to provide a visual interface/ playground to interact with the bot and try out the rails.

 To launch the server:

 ```
-> nemoguardrails server [--config PATH/TO/CONFIGS] [--port PORT]
+> nemoguardrails server [--config PATH/TO/CONFIGS] [--port PORT] [--disable-chat-ui]
 ```

 If no `--config` option is specified, the server will try to load the configurations from the `config` folder in the current directory.
 If no configurations are found, it will load all the example guardrails configurations.